acp316/acptools/Setup Coding Environment.md

 # Setting Up Your Coding Environment
 # I created this to remind me how I set up vs code on my computer; i wanted vs code to be able to use github copilot with the SAP API work that we did at work.
-The highlighted text below are the important points; the rest was filled in by copilot
+The bolded text below are the important points; the rest was filled in by copilot

 ## 1. Install a Code Editor
 - Download and install a code editor like Visual Studio Code, Sublime Text, or IntelliJ IDEA.